rithwikkb/Nike_Sales_Dashboard/README.md

 ## Overview

 This project shows a Sales Dashboard designed using Tableau to provide insights on Nike's sales performance in the United States in 2020 and 2021.
-The dashboard tracks metrics and visualizes trends, while also highlighting top performing Products and Retailers.
+The dashboard tracks metrics and visualizes trends, while also highlighting top Products and Retailers.

 ## Tools and Technologies